fercho-dev/Minimax_AI_connect4/README.md

 # Minimax_AI_connect4

 An artificial intelligence that always beats you at Connect 4.
-The AI uses the minimax algorithm in the alpha-beta-pruning version.
+The AI uses the minimax algorithm in the alpha-beta pruning version.

 ### How does it work?